avdhootu27/swerve-teleop-simulation/README.md

 # swerve_autonomous_navigation

-Myself Avdhoot Ubale working at [Team Automatons](https://teamautomatons.in/) as ROS Engineer.

 Here we are developing an autonomous swerve drive on hardware using [*swerve_steering_controller*](https://github.com/MarkNaeem/ros_controllers/tree/noetic-devel/swerve_steering_controller).

 You can find some info about the controller [here](https://discourse.ros.org/t/independent-swerve-steering-controller-for-ros-control/21534).